murtaza-bagwala/referral-app/README.md

 - `bundle i`

-- `rename .env.example to .env and add the DATABASE_URL`
+- `rename .env.example to .env and add the DATABASE_URL and REACT_HOST`

 - `rails db:setup`.
 This will create the DB and run the migration.